Whiteknight/CastIron/docs/mapping.md

 * `IEnumerable<T>`
 * `List<T>`
 * `HashSet<T>`
+* `ISet<T>`
 * Custom types which inherit from `ICollection<T>` and have a default parameterless constructor

 In these situations, CastIron will map values from all columns to the specified primitive type and store all values from a single row into a single collection instance.

 ## Dictionary Mappings

 CastIron can map a row to a dictionary where the key is a `string` name of the column and the value is the value of that column.
+The key will always be the name of the column, and the value will always be the value from that column or columns of the same name.
 CastIron can support:

 1. `Dictionary<string, T>`
 1. Any custom type which implements `IDictionary<string, T>` and has a default parameterless constructor